mthgh/Enron-POI-Detector-Udacity-Intro-to-Machine-Learning-Final-Project-/README.md

 ## 8. Conclusion
 In conclusion, sf3 and CLF1/CLF2 were used as features and classifiers respectively for POI detection.
 CLF1 is slightly better than CLF2, with accuracy equals 0.769, precision equals 0.333, recall equals 0.5 and f1 equals 0.4.
 This means using this POI identifier, if a person is real POI, there are only 50% chance that this identifier will recognize him or her.
 And if this identifier recognize a person to be POI, there are only 33% chance that this person is really a POI.
 Although the accuracy is not too bad (77%), this doesn't mean much for a highly skewed classification (much less POI compared with non-POI).

 The low efficiency are mostly due to limited samples and highly skewed class.
 There are about 140 samples with only less than 15% of people being POI, with this small amount of data, it tend to underfit.
-The train-test splitting is also challenging because there is a trade off between training error and testing error.
+The train-test splitting is also challenging because there is a tradeoff between training error and testing error.
 Furthermore, the financial data is not completed, with a large amount of missing values.
 Last but not least, this dataset is not likely to be representative for all Enron employees.
-Since this dataset comes from top excutives in Enron, their financial status would be very different from regular Enron employees, and it is very likely that the percentage of POI from top excutives would be much higher than the percentage of POI from regular employees.
+Since this dataset comes from top executives in Enron, their financial status would be very different from regular Enron employees, and it is very likely that the percentage of POI from top executives would be much higher than the percentage of POI from regular employees.